MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

 ## Power BI

-This section will describe how to configure a custom server timeout in Power BI.
+This section describes how to configure a custom server timeout in Power BI.

 ### Prerequisites